GaneshTappiti/build-trix/README-MVP-STUDIO.md

 # BuildTrix - MVP Studio

+**The complete replacement for the traditional MVP Generator**

 A comprehensive platform that transforms app ideas into implementation-ready prompts through an AI-powered 6-stage process.
 Build your MVP faster with intelligent blueprint generation and optimized prompts for popular AI development tools.

+> **Note**: MVP Studio has replaced the previous MVP Generator, offering a much more comprehensive and powerful approach to MVP development.

 ## 🚀 Features